 Kids Get MS Too

-Although MS is typically thought of as an adult-onset disease, some children and teens have been diagnosed.
+Although MS is typically thought of as an adult-onset disease, children and teens are also being diagnosed.
 Children and Teens with MS: A Network for Families offers educational and psychosocial support for families living with MS. The Network is a collaborative effort of the National MS Society and the MS Society of Canada.
-Together we recognize the unique needs of these families.
+Together we recognize the unique needs of your family.

 Students with MS & the Academic Setting: A Handbook for School Personnel is an informational guide for school staff working with children and teens with MS. The handbook includes a discussion on the issues children and teens with MS may face, recommended accommodations and modifications in the school setting, transition issues, as well as basic information on MS.

-- Pediatric MS: Understanding for Today, Hope for Tomorrow A 20+ minute DVD that provides an overview of pediatric MS and how the Society is addressing the needs through programs and services and the Network of Pediatric MS Centers of Excellence.
-The piece includes interviews with three families with a child with MS, healthcare professionals from the six Pediatric MS Centers of Excellence, and Society staff and volunteers.
-The DVD is hosted by Society volunteer Channing Barker, a young adult who was diagnosed with MS in her teens.
+Pediatric MS: Understanding for Today, Hope for Tomorrow A 20 minute DVD that provides an overview of pediatric MS and how the Society is addressing the challenges faced by families with a child or teen with MS. The piece includes interviews with parents with a child with MS, healthcare professionals, and Society staff and volunteers.

-For information specific to pediatric MS or to register for the Network, contact an MS Navigator by email or call 1-800-344-4867.
+For information specific to pediatric MS, to learn more about the resources available to you and your family, or to register for the Network contact an MS Navigator by email or at 1-800-344-4867.